 Someone is asked to write his birth year, the year of an important event in his life, his age, the number of years since the important event occurred—and then add these four numbers.
 The mentalist predicts the total, which will usually be the current year multiplied by two.

-Two years later, the force was marketed as “Buddhah Prophecy”, by Allan Lambie in The Linking Ring, Vol. 3 No. 3 [Sep.
-1925], p.
+Two years after Baker's method was made known, the force, in it simple four-figure form was marketed as “Buddhah Prophecy”, by Allan Lambie in The Linking Ring, Vol. 3 No. 3, Sep.
+1925, p.
 43, as a single-effect manuscript (see James, above).
 Del-Ardo (Walter G. Magnuson) also marketed it around the same time, calling it “Twentieth Century Prophecy”.
 Other knockoffs swiftly followed.
 Robert Nelson released it under the same title used by Del-Ardo, "Twentieth Century Prophecy", n.d.; B. L. Gilbert released it as "Oriental Prophecy", c.
 1926; Doc Nixon (William J. Dixon) included it in The Nixon Ghost Manuscript, 1929; etc.

 Paul Curry cleverly embellished the presentation of the Date Addition Force in a piece called “Padding” in his booklet Something Borrowed, Something New, 1941, n.p., turning the prediction into a telepathy effect in which it is implied that the mentalist receives each of the spectator's four numbers as well as their total.